sdiehl28/tutorial-website/content/nb_toc/_index.md

 ### Iterative Model Development with Scikit Learn

 Iterative Model development is presented as a series of 10 notebooks.
-Some of the latest features from Scikit Learn v0.21 are demonstrated.

 For detail, see: [Iterative Model Development](/projects/iterative_model_dev/)